-As these efforts evolve, information will be shared with programs seeking to develop and/or strengthen their own well-being initiatives.
-In addition, there are many activities that programs can utilize now to assess and support physician well-being.
-These include culture of safety surveys, ensuring the availability of counseling services, and attention to the safety of the entire health care team.
+There are many activities that programs can implement now to assess and support physician well-being.
+These include the distribution and analysis of culture of safety surveys, ensuring the availability of counseling services, and paying attention to the safety of the entire health care team.